Didi and B.

 Didi and B. is an Australian children's television series airing on Nickelodeon Australia, and Nick Jr UK.
 Rather than animation, the show uses puppetry.

 Plot

-Set in an enchanted garden, the series features two insect hosts: Didi the butterfly and B, a bumblebee.
+Set in an enchanted garden, the series features two insect hosts: Didi the butterfly wings and B, a bumblebee.
 Together, they aim to teach and reinforce fundamental skills to young viewers through interactive games and songs.